BackToTheCode/vm-ui-library.package/README.md

-# Multi-Collateral DAI Vault Manager
+# Vault Maker

-The MCD DAI Vault Manager gives users the opportunity to set up and manage Vaults covering the range of collateral types currently approved by Maker voters.
+Vault Maker gives users the opportunity to set up and manage Vaults covering the range of collateral types currently approved by Maker voters.

 **Note**: Collateralised Debt Position -> renamed to -> Vault.